rishirajpal01/hitwicket_assignment/README.md

 9. The character is updated and the updated board is displayed.
 10. This loop goes on infinitely.

+To keep it simple, right-left direction are measured from one perspective only, i.e. both Player A and Player B have same left and right.
+But the forward and back are of respective player's side.

 The game is still in development :)